Updated June 9, 2023

 “Cloud computing features is a model for enabling ubiquitous, convenient, on-demand access to a shared pool of configurable computing resources.”

-Arrghh… This is the definition from Wikipedia.
-This is too bookish to actually understand what is the Cloud.
-To make it simple, let me put it this way, Cloud is everything you store on the Internet.
-Some stuff that you use in your day-to-day life, like Dropbox, or Google drive.
+This definition is too bookish to understand what the Cloud is.
+To make it simple, let me put it this way: Cloud is everything you store on the Internet.
+Some stuff that you use in your day-to-day life, like Dropbox or Google Drive.
 But when I say everything you store on the Internet, it doesn’t mean Facebook pic and everything.

-Though they can be counted as cloud storage, it would be a cloud computing skills database for Mark Zuckerburg, but not us.
+Though one can count them as cloud storage, it would be a cloud computing skills database for Mark Zuckerburg, but not us.
 Cloud Computing storage is a very vast concept.
-But to get you going, just understand that everything that you save on the Internet cloud is a cloud database for someone, if not you.
+But to get you going, just understand that everything you save on the Internet cloud is a cloud database for someone, if not you.

 How to get started?

-Now that you basically understand what the cloud is, the question is how to get started?
+Now that you understand the cloud, the question is how to begin.

 Programmers have an ‘n’ range of platforms to select when developing cloud programming-based applications.
-However, AECC i.e. Amazon’s Elastic Computing Cloud and the GAE i.e. Google App Engine are the most famous ones.
+However, AECC i.e. Amazon’s Elastic Computing Cloud and the GAE i.e. Google App Engine, are the most famous.

-Frankly speaking, there is a lot of variety to choose from but they didn’t get as much attention as AECC or GAE.
-But as for this blog, we will only be looking into some interesting websites with development resources to actually get you started.
+Frankly speaking, there is a lot of variety to choose from, but they didn’t get as much attention as AECC or GAE.
+But as for this blog, we will only be looking into some interesting websites with development resources actually to begin with.

 The main targeted questions that come to mind when looking at a career in cloud development are: “What’s the difference between cloud programming and basic website development?
-What all should a programmer know and what all technologies should he/she be up-to-date with when learning cloud programming?
+What should a programmer know, and what technologies should he/she be up-to-date with when learning cloud programming?

-Learning all of these things in one go would be a difficult task since the prerequisite of a SAAS developer would vary enormously from that of a person working in a virtual development cloud computing skills environment, though the cloud programming industry treats both of them as equal.
+Learning all these things in one go would be a difficult task since the prerequisite of a SAAS developer would vary enormously from that of a person working in a virtual development cloud computing skills environment.
+However, the cloud programming industry treats both of them as equal.

 For the time being, I have whitelisted a few languages, which are some of the best to be worked under cloud programming development.